3 Ways to Reset Your WordPress Password

 Replace the username, password, and email with your own values.
 Save the file, then:

-• Remove the code from functions.php immediately after logging in , leaving it in place creates a security vulnerability since the credentials are stored in plain text in a file
+- Remove the code from functions.php immediately after logging in.
+Leaving it in place creates a security vulnerability since the credentials are stored in plain text in a public file.
+Remove it before doing anything else in the dashboard.

-• Once inside, update your original account’s password from the Users screen, or delete the temporary account if you no longer need it
+- Once inside, update your original account’s password from the Users screen, then delete the temporary recovery account.

-This method also works on local WordPress installations, making it useful for developers locked out of a development copy where email isn’t configured by default.
+This method also works on local WordPress installations, making it useful for developers locked out of a development environment where email isn’t configured.

 Method 3: WP-CLI (For Developers With Server SSH Access)